andrewcaunes/tutorials/python-setup-tutorial.md

 ## Introduction

 This guide will help you set up your Python development environment and understand the basics of running Python code.
-We'll cover everything from installing Python to using professional development tools that will make your coding journey easier.
+We'll very briefly cover how to run python code, python environments with conda and the vscode IDE.

 ## Part 1: Understanding Python

 ### What is Python?

 Python is a programming language that needs to be installed on your computer to run Python code.
-Think of it like a translator that converts the code you write into instructions your computer can understand.

 ### Running Python Code